publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIV/ptIII/spta/m__us_usc_t19_s1675b.md

             (B) __Time for Commission determination__

-                Except as otherwise provided in subparagraph (C), the Commission shall issue its determination under subsection (a)(1) of this section, to the extent possible, not later than 1 year after the date on which the investigation is initiated under this section.
+                Except as otherwise provided in subparagraph (C), the Commission shall issue its determination under subsection (a)(1), to the extent possible, not later than 1 year after the date on which the investigation is initiated under this section.

             (C) __Special rule to permit administrative flexibility__